 Housed in a National Historic Landmark Building which once held our nation’s founding documents and served as a hospital for ailing and injured soldiers during the Civil War, the National Portrait Gallery is truly a Washington Institution.

-Once limited to just paintings, the museum’s collection has now grown to house over 23,000 different items of all sorts, from really early versions of photographs (called daguerreotypes) to sculptures and engravings.
+Once limited to just paintings, the museum’s collection of exhibits and artworks has now grown to house over 23,000 different items of all sorts, from really early versions of photographs (called daguerreotypes) to sculptures and engravings.
 The NPG uses these items to tell the story of the United States through the individuals who shaped its culture.
 Whether you’re an art fan, pop culture fanatic, or history buff, there’s something within the walls of the National Portrait Gallery for you.

 Fun Facts about the National Portrait Gallery

 - Clara Barton, the founder of the Red Cross, once walked the halls of this magnificent building during her time as a clerk for the Patent Office commissioner.

 - The National Portrait Gallery owns the only complete collection of presidential portraits outside of the White House.